grauwoelfchen/daccord/README.rst

 D'accord
 ========

-Domain Availability CheCker + ORDerability
+Domain Availability CheCker d'accORD

 Cli tools which are originally introduced as ``domainfinder`` in the `Go: Building Web Applications`_ Book.
-This is inspired project by it, and written in Rust.
+This is a project inspired by it, and written in Rust.